-It is given to children 7 years of age and older and to adults to protect against tetanus, diphtheria, and pertussis infections.
+It is given to children 7 years and older and to adults to protect against tetanus, diphtheria, and pertussis infections.

 The vaccine is given as an injection, usually into the arm or thigh.

 Tdap is routinely recommended for children aged 11 years or older, regardless of whether or not they completed the DTaP series.
 Tdap can also be given to:

-If you or your child has not been fully vaccinated against tetanus, diphtheria, and pertussis, talk to the doctor.
+If you or your child have not been fully vaccinated against tetanus, diphtheria, and pertussis, talk to the doctor.

 Most people tolerate the vaccines without any trouble.
 The most common side effects are:

 Acetaminophen is sometimes given to reduce pain and fever that may occur after getting a vaccine.
 In infants, the medication may weaken the vaccine's effectiveness.
 However, in children at risk for seizures, a fever-lowering medication may be important to take.
 Discuss the risks and benefits of taking acetaminophen with your doctor.

 Talk with your doctor before getting the shot if you have:

 The best way to prevent diphtheria is to get vaccinated.

 Promptly clean all wounds and follow up with your doctor for medical care to prevent a tetanus infection.